Approaches to the design of neural regulators

 engee.set_param!( "liquid_pressure_regulator/Сигнал утечки", "Frequency"=>"0.1" )

-This code prepares the data, defines the structure of a three-layer fully-connected neural network and trains it to find the relationship between the past 20 mismatch values and the next control signal value.
+This code allows you to prepare data, sets the structure of a three-layer fully connected neural network and trains it to find the relationship between the past 20 mismatch values and the next value of the control signal.

 using Flux, MLUtils